TobiasgutPrivat/AutoAlteration/ReadMe.md

 Roadmap Customblock Alterations:
 1. Issue with air mode
-2. Issue Altering of EmbeddedBlocks don't appear ingame as embedded (can be done first)
+2. Issue Altering of EmbeddedBlocks don't appear ingame as embedded (can be done first) A Thought -> For Customblocks, it could be defined that the ones from AutoAlt do have unique names, and for mapspecific the Path would be included
 3. Opt.
 Solution for StaticModel-customblocks

 Opt.: